 Common options include:

 The right choice depends on your spouse's age and health, your other retirement assets, and your life expectancy.
-Compare these options carefully against your broader retirement income picture before you sign the irrevocable election form.
+Payment options differ by retirement system and personal circumstances.
+An independent professional may discuss these considerations based on your situation.

 Confirm your healthcare coverage from your retirement date through Medicare eligibility at age 65.
 Many state employees are eligible for retiree health benefits through their state health benefits program.
 Rules on cost, eligibility, and coordination with Medicare vary significantly by state and hire date.